pypa/setuptools/docs/artwork.rst

 This design was inspired by :user:`cajhne`'s `original proposal`_ and the ancient symbol of the ouroboros_.
-It features a snake moving in a circular trajectory not only as a reference to the Python programming language but also to the `wheel package format`_ as one of the distribution formats supported by setuptools.
+It features a snake moving in a circular trajectory not only as a reference to the Python programming language but also to the :pep:`wheel package format <427>` as one of the distribution formats supported by setuptools.
 The shape of the snake also resembles a cog, which together with the hammer is a nod to the two words that compose the name of the project.